chef-cft/habitat_windows_workstation/README.md

 NOTE: this AMI is very large and takes a long time to finish copying.
 You will likely need to set environment variables for `AWS_MAX_ATTEMPTS=60` and `AWS_POLL_DELAY_SECONDS=60` to allow the AMI copy to finish.
 With this packer will check every minute for one hour

 ## Terraform
+The terraform will create a VPC, subnet, security groups, and then launch `n` number of workstations.
+The output will give you the public ips of the instances to distribute to students.

+`cd terraform/aws`
+create a `terraform.tfvars`
+`terraform apply`